 What is the List for DEA Criminal Cases Against Doctors?

-The DEA Criminal Cases Against Doctors is a listing of investigations of physician registrants in which DEA was involved that resulted in the arrest and prosecution of the registrant.
+The DEA Criminal Cases Against Doctors is a listing of investigations of physician registrants in which the DEA was involved that resulted in the arrest and prosecution of the registrant.
 Cases against DEA physician registrants that result in arrests and prosecutions are added to the site since 2003.

 DEA Registrant Actions